-Identifying the best product and UX design to on-board users, so that Spotlight could become the leading machine learning tool for human trafficking investigators
+Identifying the best product and UX design to onboard users, so that Spotlight could become the leading machine learning tool for human trafficking investigators

 While learning the ins and outs of Spotlight, and shipping features from our product backlog, I began to focus on ways to improve our on-boarding process for increased acquisition and adoption.
 I started by conducting a competitive and stakeholder analysis to help with the overall discovery of where we were with our current process.

-Through my the competitive analysis, I identified two major competing products, Traffic Jam and Rescue Forensics.
-Both products had been around longer than Spotlight, and had a few hundred more users than us at the time.
-I gathered additional information through phone call interviews with customers who were familiar with Spotlight and the other two products to get a sense for what features and design they liked.
+Through my competitive analysis, I identified two major competing products, Traffic Jam and Rescue Forensics.
+Both products had been around longer than Spotlight and had a few hundred more users than us at the time.
+I gathered additional information through phone call interviews with customers who were familiar with Spotlight and the other two products to get a sense of what features and design they liked.
 From what I gathered, Spotlight was by far the most intuitive and robust, providing a better user experience, despite having a ways to go itself.

-Additionally, through my stakeholder analysis, I focused in on Fox Valley Technical College (FVTC) - a leading law enforcement education center - and the DOJ (both of whom I know, because I currently consult for them on human trafficking).
+Additionally, through my stakeholder analysis, I focused on Fox Valley Technical College (FVTC) - a leading law enforcement education center - and the DOJ (both of whom I know, because I currently consult for them on human trafficking).
 Eventually, I reached out to them, and we agreed to partner and co-teach a Spotlight Lab workshop at major conferences across the Nation to drive awareness and adoption.

 To design the curriculum for Spotlight Lab, I conducted preliminary research.
-I joined a super user with the Louisiana State Police on a human trafficking sting operation in New Orleans, to observe how they used Spotlight in the field.
+I joined a superuser with the Louisiana State Police on a human trafficking sting operation in New Orleans, to observe how they used Spotlight in the field.
 The insights we gained - was not only beneficial for the overall product development - but for the workshop design itself (I would continue to observe Spotlight usage at future sting operations, including Operation Cross Country, in which hundreds of juveniles were identified and pimps were arrested).

 After the sting operation, we sat down with FVTC and the DOJ to put together the curriculum for Spotlight Lab.
 A leading assumption was that users wanted to learn by doing, so we used the outcomes from the New Orleans sting operation as a hands-on case study.
-Moreover, users wanted to learn from a law enforcement investigator currently using our tool - so we made sure to co-teach with a super user.
+Moreover, users wanted to learn from a law enforcement investigator currently using our tool - so we made sure to co-teach with a superuser.
 Finally, we designed marketing collateral to drive further customer acquisition.

 Spotlight marketing collateral, based on what law enforcement needed to know.

-We piloted our workshop at the 2015 Atlanta ICAC Conference, and received additional feedback on how to improve Spotlight Lab.
+We piloted our workshop at the 2015 Atlanta ICAC Conference and received additional feedback on how to improve Spotlight Lab.
 I also conducted guerrilla usability testing to learn about the major pain points of the product itself.
 This was meant to identify areas in which we could make the tool more intuitive, to minimize obstacles to adoption.
 After I completed this phase of research, I used the information to iterate on the workshop design, and improve the overall usability of Spotlight.
-My goal was to not only design a workshop that increased adoption, but to build a tool that added value for current users through an intuitive user experience and user interface - which would then translate to more victims identified in a shorter amount of time.
+My goal was to not only design a workshop that increased adoption but to build a tool that added value for current users through an intuitive user experience and user interface - which would then translate to more victims identified in a shorter amount of time.